scouten/ericscouten.dev/content/2023/iiw/index.md

 * 11A: Stitching together a wallet: What's there, what's missing
 * 11G: Bubbles?
 Federation in disadvantaged and disconnected environments

+## Session 13C: What does Presentation Exchange do and what parts of it do we actually need?

+* Mike Jones, independent consultant in digital identity, security, and interoperability

+Presentation Exchange can do a lot of different things.

+* OpenID for VPs
+* High Assurance

+Starts by summarizing content posted at [What does Presentation Exchange do and what parts of it do we actually need?](https://self-issued.info/?p=2395) on Mike's blog, [Mike Jones: self-issued](https://self-issued.info/).

+Much active discussion about combining credentials issued from different sources (e.g. university degree + drivers license + professional license).

 # More Sessions to Follow ...

 _(I'll continue to add notes as I attend more sessions.)_